syncom/emailimg-rpi/README.md

 1. Install the camera module on the RPi, and enable camera module from `rspi-config` menu.

-2. Obtain an email account that supports SMTP (e.g., from outlook.com).
+2. Obtain an email account that supports SMTP (e.g., from outlook.com or sina.com).

 3. Override the corresponding strings in `.config` with the respective values, for the SMTP server name & port, email username (address), and email password.